saucelabs/sauce-docs/docs/visual-testing/integrations/cypress.md

 Sauce Visual introduce a new Cypress command:

 - `cy.sauceVisualCheck()`: Takes a screenshot and send it to Sauce Visual for comparison.
+- `cy.sauceVisualResults()`: Waits for diff calculations to complete and returns a summary of results.
+  See [Test results summary](#test-results-summary) for more details about summary format and sample usage.

 :::note Important
 Running Cypress tests on Sauce Labs requires SauceCTL to be installed and configured.